 The San Mateo County Sheriff’s Office Transparency Portal provides limited aggregate data on law enforcement in the county.
 For example, it does not provide data on racial profiling.
 Because the county portal is not comprehensive in scope and is of limited value without analysis, it does not provide the meaningful transparency we need.

 A common model for oversight calls for a civilian board that coordinates with a trained Inspector General, who would investigate incidents of excessive force, deaths in custody, and racial profiling trends.
 The Oversight Board and Inspector General each would have independent subpoena power, issue regular public reports, and review and recommend policies.
-Fixin’ San Mateo County has a workgroup dedicated to writing a ballot measure that creates a strong, independent civilian board, as well as an Office of the Inspector General.
+Fixin’ San Mateo County is working with the Board of Supervisors to create a strong, independent civilian board, as well as an Office of the Inspector General.

 No. Our goal is not to strip the Sheriff’s Office of its funding or to reduce police presence.
 Our singular goal is the establishment of independent, civilian-controlled oversight to increase accountability, transparency, and trust in law enforcement.